EricGebhart/Simple_Process_REPL/README.md

 are easy to make from a bit of python code.
 It will even create an extension project template for you.
 That's one of it's many commands.

-All with nice configuration and application state management, logging, and error handling.
+All with nice configuration and yaml datastore management, logging, and error handling.
 It runs like an application once it has a process, and it can repeat it interactively, reporting failures.
 And it has a REPL.
 So you can play with it interactively, building things.